 A Bank Identification Number (or BIN) is the first 6 digits of a credit card number.
-BINs identify the bank that issued the card and help ensure that transactions are routed correctly when the card is used to make a purchase.
+BINs identify the bank that issued the card and help ensure that transactions are routed correctly.
 Though you might not give them much thought, BINs are an important part of the transaction process.
 Mastercard offers this short explanation video about BINs:

 Mastercard’s New BINs

 Previously, Mastercard BINs started with numbers from 51 – 55.
 Now, the company is adding a new BIN range, the 2-series, and valid Mastercards may start with numbers 2221 – 2720.
-These 2-series BINs are expected to be issued beginning in summer of 2017, though preparation for the new numbers began months ago.
+Though preparation already started, 2-series BINs are expected to be issued in summer of 2017.

 BINs by Card Brand